 Historian Rory Muir has written that there was more open resentment of primogeniture in Tudor and Stuart times, than in Regency times.
 He suggests it is because there were more opportunities for second sons in Austen's time.
 Because of war, exploration and colonization, the younger son could join the army or navy or the East India company.
 Of course this ended up being fatal to many of them.

 Fundamentally though, Austen didn’t need anyone to explain the downside of primogeniture to her.
-It affected her family as well.
+If she had ever picked up Wollstonecraft, the arguments against primogeniture would not have been a revelation.
+She had only to look at her own family.
 She was upset when her father turned the Rectory in Steventon over to James, the oldest son.
 Of course, a post as a clergyman cannot be divided among all your children; but Mr. Austen also sold off many of the family possessions, including Jane's pianoforte.
 Family lore states that Jane fainted when she learned she had to leave her home and turn it over to her brother and sister-in-law.
 Later, she complained, “The whole World is in a conspiracy to enrich one part of our family at the expence of another.”

 Now that the political and personal context surrounding primogeniture is understood, let’s look at what Austen says and doesn’t say about primogeniture in her novels.
 Did she, in fact, question the fundamental fairness of primogeniture?